Asian Studies, BA

 Major: Asian Studies

-Asian studies have become an increasingly important area of study in North American colleges and universities.
+Asian studies has become an increasingly important area of study in North American colleges and universities.
 This is due in part to a growing acknowledgment that Asian cultures are of significance both regionally and globally.
 The Asian Studies Program offers students the opportunity to explore these cultures from a multidisciplinary perspective so that they are able to understand the social, cultural, political, and other forces that shape and have shaped Asian nations.

 The Asian Studies Program draws on faculty and courses from such departments as anthropology, art history and art, economics, modern languages and literatures, history, philosophy, political science, and religious studies.
 A current list of approved courses is available from the program advisor.
-Departmental seminars and senior capstone courses in the Asian Studies Program may count toward the completion of the SAGES General Education Requirements.

 Students are encouraged to take courses in different disciplines in order to obtain broad exposure to the languages, literature, art, culture, religious traditions, and political, economic, and social institutions of Asian countries.
 The Asian Studies Program also offers an honors program to qualified majors.